 When you flush a toilet in an airplane, you expect it to be unpleasantly loud.
 However, when you flush it at home, you expect it to make some noise, but still be relatively quiet.

-That said, it is not uncommon for toilets – especially older ones – to make sounds when they are flushed that they shouldn’t.
+That said, it is not uncommon for some types of toilets – especially older ones – to make sounds when they are flushed that they shouldn’t.

 You can certainly minimize the impact of that (i.e. avoid your wife or children getting mad when you flush in the middle of the night) by soundproofing your toilet room.
 That does not solve the root of the problem, though, which might not only be annoying but also causing your toilet to use more water than it should.